salehjamaljad/Kitchen-Appliances-Market-Analysis/README.md

 - created a web scraping code using beautifulsoup library and scraped the products with 4+ stars rating.
 - performed data cleaning using Pandas and SQL to make the data ready for analysis.
 - used python pandas, seaborn, and SQL to analyze and visualize the results to find the best products in each category with their description and the best producers also.
-# The Data
+# Additional Info
+- I uploaded the notebook with only the data analysis section code outputs and commented in some cells that could have deleted the data if I ran them again.
-I stored the data I scraped and cleaned and kept a version of data for every step in the project and saved the versions in the form of csv files and a db.
+- I stored the data I scraped and cleaned and kept a version of data for every step in the project and saved the versions in the form of csv files and a db.